-• Dump USB controller status to the console with echo dump >/dev/usb/ctl after that, you might recover the output from /dev/kmesg or run cat /dev/kprint in a separate rio window to not spill it all over the screen.
+- Dump USB controller status to the console with echo dump >/dev/usb/ctl after that, you might recover the output from /dev/kmesg or run cat /dev/kprint in a separate rio window to not spill it all over the screen.
 Check the nintr and tdintr counters to see if they are all zero.
 If thats the case, then this is might be a interrupt routing problem sometimes caused by broken/incomplete BIOS MP tables.
-See below.

-• If USB keyboard is the only option, try to enable PS2 emulation in the BIOS and disable kernel usb support.
-See below.

-• if the machine employs a USB3.0 (xHCI) controller, try to disable USB3.0 support in BIOS as we dont have a driver for the xhci yet.
+See below. - If USB keyboard is the only option, try to enable PS2 emulation in the BIOS and disable kernel usb support.
+See below. - if the machine employs a USB3.0 (xHCI) controller, try to disable USB3.0 support in BIOS as the driver may not support your chipset yet.